Gromov-Witten invariants in complex and Morava-local $K$-theories: Splitting and operations

 \begin{lemma} Let $\scrF:=\scrF_{g,n}(\bP^r,d)$ denote any Zariski open subset of the moduli stack of degree $d$ stable maps to projective space $\bP^r$ of curves contained in the locus of curves $u$ where $H^1(u^*O(1)) = 0$.
 Then $\scrF$ is smooth and the divisor of singular stable curves meets $\scrF$ in a normal crossing divisor. \end{lemma}

 \begin{proof} The Euler sequence shows that $H^1(u^*T\bP^r) = 0$, which ensures that $\scrF$ is smooth.
-The stronger cohomological condition means the forgetful morphism to the stack $\frak{M}_{g,n}$ of all prestable curves is a submersion.
-The stabilisation map $\st: \frak{M}_{g,n} \to \ccMbar_{g,n}$ is dominant, and locally toroidal (`log smooth') because it is an iterated curve fibration.
-We claim it is also flat.
-Indeed, since the preimage of the boundary under $\st$ is contained in the boundary, there is an induced map on dual complexes.
-This sends any given ray to a ray or collapses it; flatness then follows from \cite{Abramovich-Karu}.
-Since the map is flat and log smooth it pulls back the normal crossing boundary to something with normal crossings.
-The result then follows from the fact that the boundary of Deligne-Mumford space is normal crossing, and that $\scrF$ is a smooth scheme. \end{proof}
+The stronger cohomological condition $H^1(u^*O(1)) = 0$ implies that locally near the curve $u: C \to \bP^r$, the moduli space $\scrF$ is smooth over the versal deformation space of the domain $C$, because cohomology vanishing and global generation are both Zariski open conditions.
+This means the forgetful morphism from $\scrF$ to the stack $\frak{M}_{g,n}$ of all prestable curves is a smooth morphism in the sense of \cite[\href{https://stacks.math.columbia.edu/tag/075U}{Definition 075U}]{stacks-project} (so locally analytically the map to the versal deformation space, which is given by the product of the deformation spaces over the nodes of $C$, is a submersion).
+The stabilisation map $\st: \frak{M}_{g,n} \to \ccMbar_{g,n}$ is dominant (essentially by definition) and flat \cite[Proposition 3]{Behrend}.
+It is also locally toroidal (`log smooth', i.e. locally equivalent to a toric morphism in the sense of \cite[Definition 3.3.3]{CLS}) because it is an iterated prestable curve fibration.
+A map of smooth schemes which is flat and (log) smooth pulls back a normal crossing divisor to something with normal crossings, see e.g. \cite[\href{https://stacks.math.columbia.edu/tag/0CBQ}{Lemma 0CBQ}]{stacks-project} and \cite{Abramovich-Karu}.
+The result now follows from the fact that the boundary of Deligne-Mumford space is normal crossing, and that $\scrF$ is a smooth scheme. \end{proof}

 \begin{lemma} Define $\scrF_{g_1,g_2}^{\,\square}$ by the pullback diagram

 Then $\iota_\scrF$ is a closed immersion; $\iota_\scrF (\scrF_{g_1,g_2}^{\,\square}) \subset \scrF_{g,n}(\bP^{d-g},d)$ is a divisor with normal crossings; and $\scrF_{g_1,g_2}^{\,\square}$ is its normalisation and is smooth. \end{lemma}